oevadee/instagram-clone/README.md

-# instagram-clone

-## Instagram clone in react native with node.js backend
+# Instagram clone in react native with node.js backend

 To run the app simply: